Faizan-KS/gator-rss/README.md

-This is an RSS Aggre**gator** made in Go with PostgreSQL as database for storing the rss feeds
+This is an CLI based RSS Aggre**gator** made in Go with PostgreSQL as database for storing the rss feeds

 Disclaaimer: Please do not ddos the rss feeds please be respectful